Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 didn't we appreciate the feeling.
 There were

-6 Australian there among all those
+6 Australians there among all those

-English Tommies - the N.S.W. boy has
+English Tommies, - the N.S.W. boy has

 been there 9 weeks & is heartily sick of